ga-wdi-lessons/rails-deployment/deploying-your-first-app.md

 $ heroku logs -n 2000     # print the 2000 most recent entries and quit
 $ heroku logs -t          # 'tail' - print the most recent entries and continue to print new ones until we quit using ctrl-c
 ```

+> You can also view the logs in the browser via Heroku's dashboard by visiting `https://dashboard.heroku.com/apps/your-app-name/logs`